jpalardy/vim-slime/README.md

 tmux socket name:

-    If you started tmux with the -L flag, use that same socket name here.
+    If you started tmux with the -L or -S flag, use that same socket name or path here.
     If you didn't put anything, the default name is "default".

+You can set the default, e.g. to choose the same tmux session that is running vim:

+    let g:slime_default_tmux_socket_name = split($TMUX, ",")[0]

 tmux target pane: